Death by Newbery Medal

 - In Esther Forbes's Johnny Tremain, 1944 Newbery Medal winner and another favorite middle-school reading assignment, Rab dies at the end.

 - E.B.
 White's Charlottes Web: Admittedly, it is a pig, not a child, who suffers the loss, but the theme of death and emotional maturity is still present.
-And it's still an epic Tear Jerker.
+And it's still quite sad.
 (Newbery Honor, 1953)

 - Scott O'Dell's Island of the Blue Dolphins (Newbery Medal, 1961) kills off not only the heroine's little brother in the beginning of the novel but her friendly wolf companion toward the end.
 Given that these were her only companions on a deserted island, it's pretty harsh.